Beck, Edwards account for 2 TDs each and No. 1 Georgia thumps Florida 43-20 in ‘Cocktail Party’

 The two-time defending national champion Bulldogs (8-0, 5-0 Southeastern Conference) have now won three in a row and six of seven in the rivalry known as “The World’s Largest Outdoor Cocktail Party.”

+“Getting better, but we’re still not where we need to be,” Smart said.

-Georgia could have cracked open celebratory drinks at halftime.
-Coach Kirby Smart’s team scored on its first four possessions and stuffed the Gators (5-3, 3-2) early and often.
+Maybe so, but Georgia could have cracked open celebratory drinks at halftime.
+The ‘Dawgs scored on their first four possessions and stuffed the Gators (5-3, 3-2) early and often.

 The Bulldogs sniffed out two trick plays, including a fourth-and-inches pass at the Florida 34-yard line that proved to be the turning point.
-Florida faked a quarterback sneak and snapped the ball through Graham Mertz’s legs to running back Trevor Etienne.
+Florida faked a quarterback sneak and snapped the ball through Graham Mertz’s legs to running back Trevor Etienne — turning a short-yardage situation into a much more difficult conversion.

 Etienne was trying to throw but got tackled for a 3-yard loss.
-The play highlighted a mismatch at the line of scrimmage, one Florida clearly saw coming because coach Billy Napier didn’t feel comfortable trying to run when his team needed to gain a foot or two.
+The play highlighted a mismatch at the line of scrimmage, one Florida clearly saw coming because coach Billy Napier didn’t feel comfortable trying to run when his team needed to gain just a couple feet.

+“Ultimately, I’ve got conviction about the call,” Napier said.
+“That’s one of many plays today that probably we’d like to have back.
+But it’s not necessarily about the plays at times.
+It’s about the players.
+It’s about the execution.
+We can certainly call better plays at times today, but ultimately it comes down to the execution of the play.”

 The outcome was decided at that point, hardly uncommon in this series.
 Six of the last seven meetings have been decided by 16 or more points.